SpecterOps/TierZeroTable/README.md

 ### Is Tier Zero
 If the asset should be considered Tier Zero based on our [Definition of Tier Zero](https://github.com/SpecterOps/TierZeroTable/tree/main#definition-of-tier-zero).

+Values:
+- YES
+- NO
+- IT DEPENDS: If the asset is Tier Zero in some legitimate configuration but not always

 ### Reasoning
-The explanation of why the asset is/isn't Tier Zero, including an abuse summary and if the asset is a security dependency for Tier Zero.
+The explanation of why the asset is or is not Tier Zero, including an abuse summary and if the asset is a security dependency for Tier Zero.

 ### Microsoft: Privileged access security roles
-Whether the asset is included in Microsoft's [Privileged access security roles](https://learn.microsoft.com/en-us/security/privileged-access-workstations/privileged-access-security-levels) list.
+Whether the asset is included in Microsoft's [Privileged access security roles](https://learn.microsoft.com/en-us/security/privileged-access-workstations/privileged-access-security-levels#privileged) list, or has a "PRIVILEGED" label if an Entra ID role.

 Values:
 - YES